se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/projects.rst

 :class:`~varats.project.project_util.ProjectBinaryWrapper`\ s is returned, where every wrapper specifies the name, location of the binary, and the :class:`~varats.project.project_util.BinaryType`.
-To guarantee that all specified binaries where produced during compilation, one should add a :func:`~varats.project.project_util.verify_binaries` call after the compilation is done.
+To guarantee that all specified binaries were produced during compilation, one should add a :func:`~varats.project.project_util.verify_binaries` call after the compilation is done.
 In our example, the :func:`~varats.project.project_util.verify_binaries` call